Updated Feb 19, 2026

 Selecting Your Plan

-Adalo offers five pricing tiers, starting with a Free plan that’s perfect for testing the waters.
-With the Free plan, you can build and test unlimited apps hosted on a subdomain.
-It includes 200 records per app and supports up to 1,000 monthly actions.
+Adalo offers pricing tiers designed to grow with your app, starting with a Free plan that's perfect for testing the waters.
+With the Free plan, you can build and test unlimited apps hosted on a subdomain, giving you full access to the builder to validate your concept.

 When you're ready to launch, consider upgrading:

 • Starter Plan: For $36/month (annual billing) or $45/month (monthly billing), you can publish apps to app stores and custom domains.
-This tier supports one published app and up to 5,000 monthly actions.
+This tier supports one published app with unlimited database records and unlimited usage—no surprise charges.

 • Professional Plan: At $52/month (annual billing) or $65/month (monthly billing), you'll unlock features like geolocation, design versions, and support for two published apps.